JetBrains/intellij-sdk-docs/user_interface_components/dialog_wrapper.md

 To validate the data entered into the dialog, you can override the `doValidate()` method.
 The method will be called automatically by timer.
-If the currently entered data is valid, you need to return null from your implementation.
+If the currently entered data is valid, you need to return `null` from your implementation.
-Otherwise, you need to return a [ValidationInfo](upsource:///platform/platform-api/src/com/intellij/openapi/ui/ValidationInfo.java) class, which encapsulates an error message and an optional component associated with the invalid data.
+Otherwise, you need to return a [ValidationInfo](upsource:///platform/platform-api/src/com/intellij/openapi/ui/ValidationInfo.java) class which encapsulates an error message and an optional component associated with the invalid data.
 If you specify a component, an error icon will be displayed next to it, and it will be focused when the user tries to invoke the `OK` action.